telerik/winforms-docs/pageview/explorerbarview/overview.md

 ---
 title: Overview
-page_title: ExplorerBarView | UI for WinForms Documentation
+page_title: Overview | RadPageView
-description: ExplorerBarView
+description: RadPageView is yet another great addition to the Telerik UI for WinForms suite.
+As the name implies, this control layouts pages of subcontrols in different views.
 slug: winforms/pageview/explorerbarview
 tags: explorerbarview
 published: True